jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 - Collection of AWS Config Rules and Remediation actions.
 - Packs are created in YAML-formatted files (similar to CloudFormation).
 - Deploy to an AWS account and regions or across an AWS Organization.
-- Pre-built sample Packs or create your own **Custom Conformance Packs**.
+- Pre-built sample Packs or create our own **Custom Conformance Packs**.
-- Can include **custom Config Rules** which are backed by Lambda functions to evaluate whether your resources are compliant with the Config Rules.
+- Can include **custom Config Rules** which are backed by Lambda functions to evaluate whether our resources are compliant with the Config Rules.
 - Can pass inputs via Parameters section to make it more flexible.
-- Can designate a Delegated Administrator to deploy Conformance Packs to your AWS Organization (can be Member account).
+- Can designate a Delegated Administrator to deploy Conformance Packs to our AWS Organization (can be Member account).

 # 7. Organizational Rules

-- AWS Config Rule that you can manage across all accounts within an AWS Organization.
+- AWS Config Rule that we can manage across all accounts within an AWS Organization.

 ## 7.1.
 Custom rules